 As you can imagine there are a lot of PPC channels out there to choose from, but based on volume of traffic, the two channels you really need to consider are Google Adwords and Facebook Ads.

-It’s a highly targeted method, however the only downside is cost.
+It’s a highly targeted method, however the only downside to this marketing channel is cost.
 Google charges a pretty penny these days, which is understandable considering their user base.
 Facebook is not as expensive but it’s definitely no slouch.

-Unlike Google’s query based system, Facebook is content based, so your campaigns not only have to be targeted they have to look good.
+Unlike Google’s query based system, Facebook is a content based distribution channel, so your marketing campaigns not only has to be targeted it have to look good.

-There’s many reasons to invest with Facebook Ads:
+There’s many reasons to invest in Facebook Ads:

 - Facebook has a massive database of information on its users; gender, age, location, politics, marriage status, career, hobbies, interests, etc. This allows marketers to completely customize their target strategy with precise accuracy.
 Accurate advertising means a much higher return on investment.

-- Instagram targets a younger demographic, so depending on your product, this may be the right option for you.
+- Instagram targets a younger demographic, so depending on your product, this may be the right option for you and your target audience.

 Naturally, we can’t talk marketing without talking SEO.
 It’s kind of our bread and butter.
 It also happens to be the most effective way to improve your e-commerce rankings in popular search engines like Google and Bing.
 High search engine rankings and indexing is important; according to recent studies around 16% of new e-commerce customers come from organic search.